NEW from MEGGLE: Lactose LE – Lactose Monohydrate Low Endotoxin

 Lactose LE’s cryoprotective properties and bulking agent potential make it advantageous for specialized applications.

 Additionally, product characteristics have been also proven to be advantageous for other applications.
-In that respect, the cryoprotective properties and the possibility of using lactose as a bulking agent are particularly popular.
+In that respect, the protective properties and the possibility of using lactose as a bulking agent are particularly popular.

 Key Benefits: